GayathriDeviRV/Sunspot-Prediction-Using-GRU/README.md

 For this project, the dataset was preprocessed to include only the columns needed for forcasting, the date, and the average sunspot number, resulting in 2092 non-null records.

 ## Project Objectives
-- Data Exploration and Visualization: started by exploring the dataset, visualizing the temporal patterns of sunspot activity, and identifying any underlying trends or anomalies.
+- Data Exploration and Visualization: Started by exploring the dataset, visualizing the temporal patterns of sunspot activity, and identifying any underlying trends or anomalies.

 - Data Preparation: The dataset is preprocessed and formatted to facilitate training neural networks.
 Segmented the time series data into windows, preparing it for input into the GRU and Conv1D layers.